m-j-w/CpuId.jl/README.md

 available to choose the best algorithm for the current hardware.

-This information is obtained by directly querying the CPU through the `cpuid` assembly instruction which operates only using CPU register.
-In fact, determining simple boolean feature flags through `cpuid` can be even faster than accessing a global variable in Julia, in particular if caches are cold.
+This information is obtained by directly querying the CPU through the `cpuid` assembly instruction which operates only using CPU registers, and provides a portable way to adapt code to specific hardware.
-Also, this provides a portable way to adapt code to unknown hardware if Julia code is compiled into a static system image (sysimg), where constant globals are not an option.

 Same information may of course be collected from various sources, from Julia itself or from the operating system, e.g. on Linux from `/proc/cpuinfo`.
 See below for a few [alternatives](#alternatives).
-However, the `cpuid` instruction is perfectly portable and highly efficient.
+However, the `cpuid` instruction is portable in the sense that it doesn't rely on other external dependencies.

 The full documentation is found in Intel's 4670 page combined [Architectures Software Devleoper Manual](